apache/flink/docs/dev/table/common.md

 // create a TableEnvironment for specific planner batch or streaming val tableEnv = ... // see "Create a TableEnvironment" section

-// register a Table
+// create a Table
-tableEnv.createTemporaryView("table1", ...)           // or
-tableEnv.connect(...).createTemporaryView("table2")
+tableEnv.connect(...).createTemporaryTable("table1")
 // register an output Table
-tableEnv.connect(...).createTemporaryView("outputTable")
+tableEnv.connect(...).createTemporaryTable("outputTable")

 // create a Table from a Table API query val tapiResult = tableEnv.from("table1").select(...)
 // create a Table from a SQL query val sqlResult  = tableEnv.sqlQuery("SELECT ...
-FROM table2 ...")
+FROM table1 ...")

 // emit a Table API result Table to a TableSink, same for SQL result tapiResult.insertInto("outputTable")